Spellskite-coding/Secrets_finder/README.md

-# Secrets Scanner
+# Secrets Finder

-**Secrets Scanner** is a Python tool designed to detect sensitive information (secrets, API keys, tokens, etc.) in files and directories.
+**Secrets Finder** is a Python tool designed to detect sensitive information (secrets, API keys, tokens, etc.) in files and directories.
 It uses regex patterns to identify potential leaks and can generate a JSON report for further analysis.

 ---